energiezwerg/smarthome/doc/developer/source/development_plugins.rst

 .. important::

    The first Heading of the **user_doc.rst** / **user_doc.md** or **developer_doc.rst** / **developer_doc.md**
-   MUST be the name of the plugin.
+   MUST be the short-name of the plugin in lower case.

    It is used as the entry in the navigation bar of the documentation.
 Choosing an other top level header for these files would make the documentations navigation inconsistent.